The Whisky From Cask Number 1

 The Cask 1 Whisky is -

 All our whiskies are special in some way to us here at Nonesuch.
 There is usually a memory associated with each one.
-Maybe that memory is about distilling the spirit with a great guest or a memory a joke shared during the mash-in.
-Sometimes it is a memory of what was happening somewhere in the world as we distilled or something taking place outside the distillery on Rayburn Farm.
+Maybe that memory is about distilling the spirit with a great guest or a memory of a joke shared during the mash-in.
+Sometimes it is a memory of what was happening somewhere in the world as we distilled or of something taking place outside the distillery on Rayburn Farm.

 Memories of the talented Ty and the big-heartedness of him and Amanda, the fact that this was our first cask and that it tastes amazing makes this whisky really special to us.